danslee/lucid-ops/_posts/2017-03-08-why-are-payment-systems-hard.md

 For developers, this mostly boils down to being able to answer the questions:
 "where is this money?" and "who owns this money?"
 This is actually good place to segue into my next section.

+[PCI DSS compliance](https://www.pcisecuritystandards.org).
+In a rare moment of cooperation, the major card companies got together to form the Payment Card Industry organization which maintains and publishes the Data Security Standards.
+They specify standards for the storage, transmission, and other handling which need to be followed when dealing with payments data.
+If you are storing any payments related data, you need to be aware and (at a minimum) will need to do a self assessment of your set up.

+Sales and VAT Tax.
+If you are selling any kinds of goods or services, you need to be aware of your tax collecting and remittance obligations.
+Also, regulations with regard to how taxes need to be displayed in receipts will vary by location.
+Also, depending on the goods you are selling, you many need to verify and manage sales and VAT tax exemption numbers.

 ## Reporting, Accounting, and Finance